 I usually only use my tripod for angled and straight on shots.
 For overhead shots, I have a special setup.
 This setup works beautifully for overhead shots and results in gorgeous images every time.
 And, not having to readjust my tripod and extension arm in between shots saves a bunch of time on set.

 This is one of the easiest ways to start experimenting with a bright and airy look for your food images.
-It can be amazing how just switching out different colored surfaces can affect your image so drastically.
+It’s cool how just switching between different surfaces can affect your image so drastically.
 If you’re going for a dark look, you’d use a dark surface.
 For a brighter look, you’d use a light surface.
 It sounds so simple, because it is!

 Check out the two images of the Cowboy Caviar recipe below.
 I used the same cast iron pan and the same natural light, but just switched out the surfaces to create two very different moods and looks.